ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pylint/doc/user_guide/output.rst

 The message type can be:

+  * [I]nformational messages that Pylint emits (do not contribute to your analysis score)
   * [R]efactor for a "good practice" metric violation
   * [C]onvention for coding standard violation
   * [W]arning for stylistic problems, or minor programming issues